Making a Case to be Heard

 The case highlights that the standard for what constitutes a ‘defence’ for a plenary hearing in debt recovery matters is low.

-The judge in this case, Mr. Justice Barrett was quick to echo the sentiments of Mr. Justice McKechnie in the Harrisrange judgment that Courts should be mindful of their power to grant a summary judgment, where no pleadings or evidence are exchanged between plaintiff and defendant; and that this power “should be exercised with discernible caution.”
+The judge, in this case, Mr. Justice Barrett was quick to echo the sentiments of Mr. Justice McKechnie in the Harrisrange judgment that Courts should be mindful of their power to grant a summary judgment, where no pleadings or evidence are exchanged between plaintiff and defendant; and that this power “should be exercised with discernible caution.”

-It is clear the court takes seriously the rights of all parties to have their case heard and the case is important in reaffirming these rights.
+In conclusion, it is clear the court takes seriously the rights of all parties to have their case heard and the case is important in reaffirming these rights.